mattmccray/flipbook.js/readme.md

 - Support for reading images inside the div and pulling those out instead of generating img tags via the path/pages options.
 - Hash urls. (#/page/N -- allowing bookmarks or links to specific page)
-- A `greedyKeys` option to always handle hotkeys even if viewer isn't focused.
 - A `stretchedZoom` option to stretch the image to fit, as best as possible, within the zoomed screen area even if it's larger than the original image size.